asaboor-gh/ipyslides/README.md

 ```
 ---
 # Full Screen Presentation
 Starting version 3.0 of `ipyslides`, you can press `W` (or associated button in top bar) to toggle viewport,`F` (or associated button in top bar) to toggle fullscreen.
-Tested on JupyterLab, RetroLab and Classic Notebook.
+Tested on JupyterLab, RetroLab, Classic Notebook and Voila.
 ---
 # PDF printing
 To include all type of objects you need to make PDF manually.